-- Salary and other short-term benefits: accruals basis. - Short-term incentives: accruals basis. - Pension: contributions paid or increased in accrued value depending upon the pension plan type. - Share options and PSU: total fair value, as determined at the date of award of the share options granted in the year, the share option value being determined in accordance with the valuation methodology of IFRS 2. - PCU awards: maximum payout awarded. - Employer's social security: amounts are presented on a cash paid basis for short-term compensation and estimated, based on fair value at grant date and mandatory employer social security contributions which provide rights up to the maximum future state benefit, for long-term incentives.
+- Salary and other short-term benefits: accruals basis. - Short-term incentives: accruals basis. - Pension: contributions paid. - Share options and PSU: total fair value, as determined at the date of award of the share options granted in the year, the share option value being determined in accordance with the valuation methodology of IFRS 2. - PCU awards: maximum payout awarded. - Employer's social security: amounts are presented on a cash paid basis for short-term compensation and estimated, based on fair value at grant date and mandatory employer social security contributions which provide rights up to the maximum future state benefit, for long-term incentives.